Download the Crypho security whitepaper in PDF format

 Mobile app security

-To enhance security and transparency, Crypho has released its secure storage plugin as well as its scrypt implementation for mobile as open source software on Github.
+To enhance security and transparency, Crypho has released relevant libraries as open-source software on Github:

 Crypho protects the contents of your conversations and files you share by end-to-end encrypting them with keys that are only under your control.
 Crypho is not anonymous.
 It aims to keep your data private, while providing all of the features expected by a communication service.